oSharpey/cyber-obsidian/year-1/NCCD/lab-04/lab-04-notes.md

 ip link set dev eth0 arp off
 ```

-- This makes it that h4 and h5 will not respond to ARP requests so they will never
+- This disables the ARP protocol for h4 and h5.
+So h4 and h5 will broadcast an ARP request or reply to an ARP request from another machine.
+- h4 and h5 will never be able to populate its ARP